 Summary of findings tables may be created using the GRADE program.
 As GRADE is able to extract data from the RevMan file, we would advise making the creation of the summary of findings table the last step in the review development process.
-Further information on GRADE is available in English and several other languages including Chinese.
+Further information on GRADE is available in English and several other languages.

 Submitting a review

 Using the Publication Wizard in Archie, authors mark the review for publication.
 This creates a special version of the document with the description ‘For publication’.
 Authors can then check the review out, make further changes, and check the document back in as a new draft version without affecting the version marked for publication.

 In addition to submitting a final version of the review for publication via Archie, authors are also requested to send copies (print or electronic) of the following to the editorial office: